gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Do you think he's looking for us?"
 Erileine asked Razi.

-Razi pursed his lips.
-"No.  Not Thomas.
+Razi pursed his lips.  "*La*, not him.
 He will just be looking.
-Come on."
+Come."

 It took them half an hour to reach the road.
 They saw two squads of soldiers, one marching purposefully away from Forecastle, the other